Mmostafa1999/Doctors-Appointments/README.md

 ## Features

 - **User Account Creation & Authentication**: Users can create accounts, log in, and manage their profiles.
-- **Doctor Listings by Specialty**:Doctors are organized under various specialties (General Physician, Gynecologist, Neurologist, etc.).
+- **Doctor Listings by Specialty**: Doctors are organized under various specialties (General Physician, Gynecologist, Neurologist, etc.). <br />
 A search function allows users to find doctors by specialty.
 - **Video Consultations**: Real-time video chat functionality for consultations.
 - **Medical Records**: Patients can view and manage their medical history and prescriptions.